muldercw/RapidStack/README.md

 # RapidStack
-# “A Docker-FastAPI-React Starter for Quick Prototyping”
+A Docker-FastAPI-React Starter for Quick Prototyping

 Have an idea but need a framework to start with?
 This repository provides a **minimal** working example of a **FastAPI** + **React** + **Postgres** setup with **JWT authentication**—all orchestrated via **Docker Compose**.